lkuper/dissertation/talks/defense.md

 ## (14. a counter LVar)

-[TODO: write this section]
+This time we have a lattice that represents the states that a natural-number-valued counter can take on.

+Notice that I've got a couple of increment operations here, `incr1` and `incr42`.  `incr1`, of course, increments the counter once, and `incr42` increments it forty-two times.
+Of course, you could write `incr42` in terms of `incr1`, but for the sake of argument, let's say incrementing the counter by forty-two is something we have to do a lot, so it's built in.
+There are a couple of things to note here.
+First of all, all operations are increment operations.
+So they're all inflationary with respect to the lattice, which is just the usual order that we put natural numbers in.
+Second, they commute with each other -- that is, if you do an incr1 and then an incr42, the result will always be the same as if you'd done incr42 and then incr1.
+So, these are also legal LVar operations.
+Notice that they don't compute a least upper bound, like the `put` operation did.  `put` took an argument and then computed the least upper bound of the current LVar contents and its argument -- but these operations don't take an argument, so there's nothing to compute a least upper bound with.
+But that's fine -- they're commutative and inflationary, and that's all we require.

+OK, then what about reading from this LVar?
+Reads have to correspond to threshold sets, and again, a threshold set has to be _pairwise incompatible_, so the least upper bound of every two elements of the threshold set has to be top.
+Well, the only way to make that happen in this lattice is to make the threshold set a singleton set.
+So with this lattice, when we do a threshold read, the only question we're allowed to ask is, have the contents of the LVar reached a certain point yet?
+The read will block until the answer to that question is "yes", and then it'll unblock.

+By the way, threshold reads can get more complicated than this, and in fact in my dissertation, I have a more general formulation of threshold reads that allows you to express some more interesting programs.
+But this is the basic idea.

 So, now we've seen a couple of examples of things you can do with LVars.
-But, with what I've shown so far, there are a lot of things you can't do.
+But, with what I've shown so far, there are also a lot of things you can't do.
 Let's consider what they are.

 ## (15. what you can't do)